mba811/weblogic-docker/README.md

 The Dockerfiles for both distributions will create same WebLogic Domain with the following patches and configurations:

+#### For Developers (weblogic12c-developer)
+This [Dockerfile](https://github.com/weblogic-community/weblogic-docker/blob/master/weblogic12c-developer/Dockerfile) will create an image using the Developer ZIP Installer for WebLogic 12c 12.1.3.
+It will configure a base_domain with the following settings:

  * JPA 2.1 enabled
  * JAX-RS 2.0 shared library deployed
  * Admin Username: **weblogic**